-2.2.1.
-Remove the plastic lid from can A. Open each can by grasping the ring tabs and carefully pulling up.
+- Remove the plastic lid from can A. Open each can by grasping the ring tabs and carefully pulling up.
 Remove the lids from both cans.
 Examine the contents to make sure all parts are available.

 - Remove the Translucent Closure Cap from the Bottom Section.
 Save the Closure Cap.

 - Pressing firmly, snap together the Top and Bottom Sections.
 Make sure the white film and plastic ring are NOT removed from the Top Section.
 The monitor is now ready for sampling.

-2.3.
-Sampling Procedure
+- Sampling Procedure

 - Immediately begin sampling by attaching the monitor to the employee or by placing it in the sampling area.
 The white film (Top Section) should face away from the employee.

 - Record the following information: